Skip to main content

 Russia

-Alongside this, in order to respond to the needs resulting from the international armed conflict in Ukraine, Doctors Without Borders has started to support people displaced to Voronezh, Belgorod and Rostov-on-Don regions.
-Through regional non-governmental organisations, Doctors Without Borders has organized a team of local social workers, medical doctors, psychologists, and legal counsellors that are making efforts to ensure that people from Ukraine, mostly newly arrived ones, receive all the necessary qualified medical services in licensed medical clinics and have access to other state social services.
-When necessary, we have been covering any medical care gaps and paying for the necessary medications and medical consultations.
+Since the start of the international armed conflict, Doctors Without Borders has been supporting people displaced to the southern regions of Russia who found themselves in Voronezh, Belgorod and Rostov regions.
+In close collaboration and partnership with local NGOs, Doctors Without Borders organized teams of local social workers, medical consultants and psychologists, to ensure that people displaced from their homes, mostly newly arrived ones, receive all the necessary qualified medical services in licensed medical clinics and have access to other state healthcare and social services.

 Support our medical response